 - The Perl module namespace can be hierarchical.
-Many module names - like Data::Dumper - contain :: and the first part of their name is usually a general indication of their area of interest. - So Data::Dumper pretty-prints complex data structures, IO::File is an OO wrapper for file I/O, XML::Simple gives us a simple interface to XML, Math::BigInt allows us to do mathematics with very large integers, etc etc.
+Many module names - like Data::Dumper - contain :: and the first part of their name is usually a general indication of their area of interest. - So Data::Dumper pretty-prints complex data structures, XML::Simple gives us a simple interface to XML, Math::BigInt allows us to do mathematics with very large integers, etc etc.